michalhuras/Office-Help/readme.md

 # How to use
-**write path or search using button “….”.
+** write path or search using button “….”

-**write text to search.
+** write text to search

-**chose to search in file, in catalog or in catalog recursively.
+** chose to search in file, in catalog or in catalog recursively

-**and search !
+** and search !

 # Some screenshots of the application:
 ![](1.png)